zerebubuth/MapQuest-Render-Stack/README.md

 to this style file and the handler & worker storage configurations, you should be able to run:

- ./tile_handler -c tile_handler.conf -C dqueue.conf &
+ ./tile_handler -c tile_handler.conf -C dqueue.conf -i localhost_0 &
- ./tile_broker dqueue.conf "broker_localhost" &
+ ./tile_broker -C dqueue.conf -n "broker_localhost" &
  python py/worker.py worker.conf dqueue.conf &

 Mongrel2 should now be serving tiles on the port that you set up in its configuration file.